 Pastor Bo Cogbill

-For an introduction to the first 23 years of Bo’s life, just watch the Sandlot and Bull Durham while reading Hillbilly Elegy and Martin Luther and/or John Bunyan’s conversion story, and imagine your in a small town in Texas.
+For an introduction to the first 23 years of Bo’s life, just watch the Sandlot and Bull Durham while reading Hillbilly Elegy and Martin Luther and/or John Bunyan’s conversion story, and imagine you’re in a small town in Texas.
 In 2008, he married Rachel, who, if you ask him, hit on him in marketing class at TCU.
 The Cogbills have three covenant children, Bailey Grace, Sydney Noel, and Keller Justice.
 At TCU, the Lord was faithful to His baptism, and Bo and Rachel both became faithful Christians.
-Bo began serving at Christ Covenant Church.
-Mesquite, TX in 2010 and graduated from Westminster/Redeemer Seminary with his M.Div. in 2012.
+Bo began serving at Christ Covenant Church, Mesquite, TX in 2010 and graduated from Westminster/Redeemer Seminary with his M.Div. in 2012.
 Since that time, Bo has worked as a baseball coach, teacher, firefighter, chaplain, and Director over training and organizational development at Austin Industries.
 The things he enjoys most are hanging out with Rachel and the kids, Dallas sports teams, and cheering on TCU – GO FROGS!
 He also tries to figure out creative ways to keep working out as his body breaks down more and more each year – so far walking slowly is the only thing that doesn’t hurt.
 In January of 2019, Bo was installed as the head pastor at Reformation Covenant Church, and he’s looking forward to serving RCC as they pursue loving the Triune God, loving their neighbors, and transforming the fallen world.

 Gary Barnard – Elder – Clerk of the Session